tektoncd/operator/docs/TektonConfig.md

       metrics.taskrun.level: taskrun
       require-git-ssh-secret-known-hosts: false
       running-in-environment-with-injected-sidecars: true
-    pruner: {}
+    pruner:
-    addon: {}
+      resources:
+      - taskrun
+      - pipelinerun
+      keep: 3
+      schedule: "* * * * *"
-    dashboard: {}
+    dashboard:
+      readonly: true
 ```
 Look for the particular section to understand a particular field in the spec.

 ### Target Namespace

-This allows user to choose a namespace to install all the pipelines, triggers and other components.
+This allows user to choose a namespace to install the Tekton Components such as pipelines, triggers.

 By default, namespace would be `tekton-pipelines` for Kubernetes and `openshift-pipelines` for OpenShift.

 ### Profile

 This allows user to choose which all components to install on the cluster.
 There are 3 profiles available:
 - `all`: This profile will install all components
-- `basic`:  This profile will install TektonPipeline and TektonTrigger component
+- `basic`:  This profile will install only TektonPipeline and TektonTrigger component
 - `lite`: This profile will install only TektonPipeline component

 On Kubernetes, `all` profile will install `TektonDashboard` and on OpenShift `TektonAddon` will be installed.

 ### Config

 Config provides fields to configure deployments created by the Operator.
 This provides following fields:
 - [`nodeSelector`][node-selector]